lohedges/vmmc/README.md

 This is roughly doubled if the potential has finite energy repulsions.
 * At present there is no way to handle multi particle systems with a mixture of isotropic and anisotropic potentials.
-In this case it is best to pass `isIsotropic = true` to the VMMC constructor, the only limitation being that clusters comprised (or seeded from) isotropic particles cannot rotate.
+In this case it is best to pass `isIsotropic = false` to the VMMC constructor, the only limitation being that clusters comprised (or seeded from) isotropic particles cannot rotate.
 In future it would be desirable for the VMMC object to know more details about each particle so that individual rotational moves can be tuned accordingly.